sheikh1971/simple-Resume-/README.md

-# webpage
+#simple resume
-that is a webpage design with html,css and js
+that is a resume designed with html